For over six decades, the Lord has used the ministry of Awana to reach kids, equip leaders, and change the world.

 Frequently Asked Questions

-The year concludes with an end of the year ceremony on Wednesday, May 22, 2019.
-The Awana Grand Prix for this year is Wednesday, November 14, 2018.
+The year concludes with an end of the year ceremony on Wednesday, May 27, 2020.

-We will NOT have club on October 31, November 21, December 26, January 2, and April 17 due to holidays and school breaks.
+We will NOT have club on November 27, December 25, and January 1 due to holidays and school breaks.

 Awana program is available for children age 2 years old through grade 5 with an independent C-Track Plan for 6th-12th graders.